Legal and Community Resources

 California Rural Legal Assistance (CRLA): Assistance for low-income individuals with employment, housing, public benefits and K-12 education.
 Contact the Watsonville office for assistance.

-Senior Citizens Legal Services: Provides services to residents of Santa Cruz and San Benito Counties who are at least 60 years old.
+Senior Legal Services: Provides services to residents of Santa Cruz and San Benito Counties who are at least 60 years old.
 Information about the types of cases eligible for assistance is on their site.

 Santa Cruz County Immigration Project: Provides services to the immigrant community in Santa Cruz County and the Pajaro Valley.
 One of the many programs that are part of Community Action Board.